 Most of the companies that fail have a problem scaling their companies when needed.
 Due to bad customer experience and lack of innovation and adaptation, they seem to fade away quickly.
 Companies are failing to provide the customer with an easy user experience which is leading to fewer customers.
 Many people in Bangladesh are unaware of how to use eCommerce for online shopping.
 People need to be more aware of it and companies should promote their business in a manner where everyone can interact.

 Delivery companies are struggling to deliver products to customers on time.
 And there are so many instances of products being misplaced or lost.
-Although most of the companies provide doorstep delivery but in reality, most of the time customer has to get out of their houses to pick their product from a near destination.
+Although most companies provide doorstep delivery, in reality, most of the time customer has to get out of their houses to pick up their product from a near destination.
 Sometimes the customer is absent when the delivery person reaches out to deliver the product, for which they might visit multiple times to deliver the goods.

 And Bangladesh is a cash-dependent country and most of the population doesn’t use any electronic payment system which is a big problem for companies as they now have to do most of their transactions with cash.
 Although Cash on delivery is what started the eCommerce revolution in south Asia as companies like Flipkart became the pioneer of COD and had tremendous success.

 So is it too soon for eCommerce in Bangladesh?
 No, it isn’t.
 But having said that people need to be educated more about eCommerce and it needs to be made reliable.
 People should get what they ordered and the services need to be improved.
-The big companies need to play an important role in making people aware of the benefits of eCommerce and make them comfortable shopping online.
+Big companies need to play an important role in making people aware of the benefits of eCommerce and making them comfortable shopping online.
 There is a huge potential market for eCommerce in Bangladesh and eventually, we will have to accept it.